Sewer Dye Testing

 Dye testing is used by the Town to track the flow of wastewater (the water that goes down your drains and toilets) into our sewer system.
 We can track where the wastewater goes, ensuring our infrastructure is in good working condition.
 Regular testing is needed to ensure the Town has current information.

 Dye testing in residential areas is generally done through door-to-door visits by staff from Town of BWG Wastewater Division.
-Below are answers to commonly asked questions about these tests.

 How can I be sure the person at my door is a Town representative?